 Drinking hot tea and broth is another simple remedy because the warm liquid helps to clear your sinuses and keeps you hydrated as well.
 Add to that the health benefits of bone broth (which I, unfortunately, didn’t have on hand at the time, but I do now!), for a win-win.

 As a side note, drinking hot tea while I was sick also began my transition to going caffeine-free.
 I was able to step down from the caffeine in a triple espresso to the caffeine in a cup of tea (which is significantly less) and then on vacation, I stopped drinking caffeinated versions of either altogether.

 Neti Pot Irrigation

 Some people hate the thought or feel of the neti pot, but I have to admit that I find it really soothing once it’s able to run through my sinuses.
 I added the premixed packet to boiled (and cooled) water and did an irrigation 3 times a day for a few days.

 Breathing Warm Steam

-Finally, the value of warm steam for relieving sinus pressure and clearing the sinuses can’t be understated .
-I took several hot showers, massaging my sinuses with a warm cloth while standing in the steamy shower, and I also heated water on the stove, removed it from the heat and draped my head and the pot with a kitchen towel to create a steam tent so I could breath in the warm steam.
+Finally, the value of warm steam for relieving sinus pressure and clearing the sinuses can’t be understated.
+I took several hot showers, massaging my sinuses with a warm cloth while standing in the steamy shower, and I also heated water on the stove, removed it from the heat, and draped my head and the pot with a kitchen towel to create a steam tent so I could breathe in the warm steam.

 In high school and college, I dealt with almost chronic sinus infections, taking many rounds of antibiotics during those years, but this time I experienced a dramatic turnaround within 24 hours of starting this regimen, and I never had to take a single over-the-counter or prescription drug except for ibuprofen for my headache (the one drug I’m unwilling to give up, although I use it sparingly).
 That was a huge step for us and one that I hope will be the foundation as we continue to move forward with building a natural medicine cabinet.